storj-archived/pushy-cat/README.md

 #### Hooks configuration

 Create a hooks.json similar to the provided hooks.example.json.
-For example, if you want to track the master branch on a repository, so that it automatically pulls a local copy, you would set it up like so:
+For example, if you want to track the main branch on a repository, so that it automatically pulls a local copy, you would set it up like so:

 ```json